TAAPArthur/div/README.md

 6. Custom cli options

 ## TODO
-* -h/-v cli options
 * Consider adding example configs
 * Be consistent with variable naming
-* Allow the backend to be easily replacing at compile time

 ## FAQ
 ### The image is distorted/ The image is distorted while zooming